-Yousician works with acoustic and electric pianos, as well as MIDI keyboards, without built in sound modules.
+Yousician works with acoustic and electric pianos and MIDI keyboards, without built in sound modules.

-Make sure the keys are recognized on the calibration screen.
-If your piano is tuned to a different tuning, Yousician might not recognize you play.
+a) check that the keys are recognized on the calibration screen.
+If your piano is tuned to a different octave, Yousician might not recognize you play.

-- Check that the app volume or background noise is not too loud.
-Try connecting wired headphones, without a built-in microphone, to your device.
+2. Check that the app volume or background noise is not too loud.
+Try connecting wired headphones, or Bluetooth ones, to your device.

-- Make sure you have allowed Yousician to access your device microphone:
+a) allowed Yousician to access your device microphone.

-- Check Advanced audio settings option under Game tab.
-Ensure your device microphone shows green under Input device.
+b) Check the Advanced audio settings option under the Game tab.
+Ensure your device microphone shows green under the Input device.

-- Check your PC/Mac microphone input as it could be too low.
+c) Check your PC/Mac microphone input as it could be too low:

 6. For Android devices, try re-calibrating audio from the Advanced audio settings in the Game tab.
 You can also change audio driver to Android Audio/Android OpenSL and lower the buffer size.
 When you select AAudio driver, it adjusts the buffer automatically.